- This event has passed.

 Although interpretation is best suited for ages 8 and up, children of all ages are welcome to attend.

-The evening performance is free to attend, but registration is required.
+The morning performance is free to attend, but registration is highly recommended.

 Registration Questions: firstname.lastname@example.org